6 Reasons Why Asset Allocation Affects Investment Performance For Ultra-High Net Worth Investors More than Any Other Variable

 Online calculators like the one given at the start of this article try to apply standardized formulas to individual lives based on pre-defined “risk tolerances.”
 They are inherently non-customized.

-A “moderate” investor should use this allocation, an “aggressive” investor should use that one, and the “conservative” investor should use this one, they say.
+A “moderate” investor should use this ultra high net worth asset allocation, an “aggressive” investor should use that one, and the “conservative” investor should use this one, they say.

 The problem with this approach is it starts at the wrong place.